mikegagnon/sokoban/README.md

 Since `Sokoban` and `Viz` are independent modules, we can implement them in any order.
 Skip to [The `Viz` class](#part3) if you feel like it.

 ## Section 1.
-Lecture: Empty squares and player
+Challenge: Empty squares and player

 - Put together an `index.html` file that imports `sokoban.js`.
 - Add the `Snapshot` class and the *pieceId* values to `sokoban.js`.